raoul2000/yii2-workflow/guide/intro-workflow.md

 ### sendToStatus

-Another way of assigning a status to our Post model is by using the method `sendToStatus()` provided by the *SimpleWorkflowBehavrior*.
+Another way of assigning a status to our Post model is by using the method `sendToStatus()` defined in the *SimpleWorkflowBehavrior* behavior.
 When you use `sendToStatus()` it is not required to save the model for the *SimpleWorkflowBehavrior* to enter in action.
 A call to
 `sendToStatus()` will perform following tasks :